State service portal

 Latvia's main export market is the European Union (EU).
-The Latvian Investment and Development Agency (LIAA) regularly hosts various support measures and offersservicespromotion of exports.
+The Latvian Investment and Development Agency (LIAA) regularly organizes various support measures and offers services to boost exports.
 By mobilising EU funds, the range of services to support Latvian exporters has expanded.
 LAA services to boost exports are provided to customers through the conclusion of long-term cooperation agreements.
-De minimis aid is granted on the basis of:application regarding receipt of aid, the arrangements for its award and the conclusion of the aid agreement between the LIAA and the beneficiary.
+De minimis aid is granted on the basis of an application for the receipt of the aid, the arrangements for granting it and the entered into aid agreement between the LIAA and the beneficiary.

-Within the framework of the LAA, it is possible for economic operators to benefit from aid to boost exportsfor individual activities:
+Within the framework of the LAA, it is possible for economic operators to receive support for individual activities.

-Have been performed in different waysstudies on potential exportsmarkets in different countries.
-More information about business abroad is available at:here.
+More information about business abroad is available here.

 The free services of export aid shall also be provided by the Ministry of Agriculture, the Ministry of Transport, the Ministry of Health, the Ministry of Education and Science, which shall develop and implement an export promotion policy to improve the export capacity of the sectors under their responsibility, using the financial resources available within both the State and European Union funds.
 Export measures are also supported by the Ministry of Foreign Affairs, which uses diplomatic and consular missions to promote cooperation and various public organisations representing entrepreneurs.

-Information on the external trade measures applicable to a given product at European Union and national level with regard to exports can be found at:In the Integrated Tariff Management System of the State Revenue Service, under TARIC.
+Information on the external trade measures applicable to a given product at European Union and national level with regard to exports may be found in the Integrated Tariff Management System of the State Revenue Service, under TARIC.

 Latvia's most important import partners are also countries of the European Union.
 When goods are imported into Latvia from another Member State of the European Union, they must not be declared to customs.

-Information on external trade measures applicable to a given product at European Union and national level, including tax rates and necessary documents, can be found at:In the Integrated Tariff Management System of the State Revenue Service, under the TARIC for the country concerned.
+Information on external trade measures applicable to a given product at European Union and national level, including tax rates and necessary documents, may be found in the Integrated Tariff Management System of the State Revenue Service, under the TARIC for the country concerned.

 Goods prohibited from importing into the European Union

 It is very beneficial for Latvian businessmen to cooperate with foreign partners in the areas of services and trade in goods.
-The LAA regularly organises support measures to promote exports and international business, which need to be followed byOn the LAA website.
-In cooperation with foreign entrepreneurs, it is convenient to use the established in Latviasecure electronic signature.
+The LAA regularly hosts support measures to promote exports and international business, which need to be followed on the LIAA website.
+In cooperation with foreign entrepreneurs, it is convenient to use the secure electronic signature created in Latvia.

 International Business Cooperation

-Within the framework of the European Union's Structural and Investment Funds Objective “European Territorial Cooperation” with support from the European Regional Development Fund for the period 2014-2020the following cross-border cooperation programmes have been implemented:
+Under the European Union Structural and Investment Funds Objective “European Territorial Cooperation”, the following cross-border cooperation programmes are being implemented with the support of the European Regional Development Fund for 2014-2020:

-If you or your company have problems in one of the EU countries, because the authorities do not comply with the rules of EU law, you should refer to the SOLVIT service by filling informto submit a “Your European Adviser” or to submit a complaint to SOLVIT.
-For service information, see “Tackling cross-border challenges'on the card.
+If you or your company are experiencing problems in one of the EU countries because the authorities are acting in breach of EU law, it is necessary to refer to the SOLVIT service by filling in the form of to submit a “Your European Adviser” or a complaint to SOLVIT.

 International road transport